 {{ -1 * (-(item.Price - item.Discount)) ^ 2 + 3 * (5 - 17) + 1 + 2 }}

-This example may seem a bit complex, but it clearly demonstrates the ability of the template engine to handle negative numbers, parentheses, powers, multiplication, and addition, and it will strictly follow the mathematical precedence to ensure the correct result.
+This example may seem a bit complex, but it clearly shows the ability of the template engine to handle negative numbers, parentheses, powers, multiplication, and addition, and it will strictly follow the mathematical precedence to ensure the correct result.

 {{ (loop.index + 1) % 2 }}

-Flexible use of variables and logical judgment
+Flexible use of variables and logical judgments

-In addition to numerical calculations, the template engine also provides rich logical judgment and comparison capabilities, which allows the calculation results to further drive the dynamic changes of page content.
-For example, using==(equals,)!=(not equal to,)<(less than,)>(greater than,)<=(Less than or equal to),>=(Greater than or equal to) comparison operator, combined{% if ... %}Label, you can decide which content to display or what style to apply based on the calculation result.
+In addition to numerical operations, template engines also provide rich logical judgment and comparison capabilities, which can further drive the dynamic changes of page content.
+For example, using==(equal to),!=(Not equal),<(Less than),>(greater than),<=(less than or equal to),>=(greater than or equal to) and other comparison operators, combined{% if ... %}tags, you can decide which content to display or what style to apply based on the calculation results.

 {% if item.Stock - item.SoldQuantity <= 0 %}